 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, American Axle & Manufacturing (AAM) reported total greenhouse gas emissions of approximately 391,783,000 kg CO2e, comprising 94,578,000 kg CO2e from Scope 1 and 297,205,000 kg CO2e from Scope 2 emissions.
+In 2023, American Axle & Manufacturing reported total greenhouse gas emissions of approximately 391,783,000 kg CO2e, with Scope 1 emissions at about 391,783,000 kg CO2e and Scope 2 emissions at approximately 94,578,000 kg CO2e.
 The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2040, using 2020 as the baseline year.
-AAM has established near-term targets to reduce absolute Scope 1 and 2 emissions by 45% by 2030 and Scope 3 emissions by 25% within the same timeframe.
-The Scope 3 emissions encompass various categories, including purchased goods and services, capital goods, and waste generated in operations.
-Furthermore, AAM aims for 66.7% of its suppliers, based on emissions from purchased goods and services, to have science-based targets by 2027.
-Long-term goals include a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by 2040, reinforcing AAM's commitment to sustainable practices within the automotive industry.
-These targets align with the science-based criteria necessary to limit global warming to 1.5°C, demonstrating AAM's proactive approach to addressing climate change.
+For near-term targets, American Axle & Manufacturing plans to reduce absolute Scope 1 and 2 emissions by 45% by 2030 and Scope 3 emissions by 25% within the same timeframe.
+Additionally, the company is committed to ensuring that 66.7% of its suppliers covering purchased goods and services will have science-based targets by 2027.
+Long-term goals include a significant reduction of 90% in absolute Scope 1 and 2 emissions by 2040, alongside a similar 90% reduction in Scope 3 emissions.
+The company is also focused on achieving 100% renewable or carbon-free energy in the U.S. by the end of 2025, demonstrating a strong commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents